1 Corporate Information

 Loans and borrowings:

-are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.
-Gains and losses are recognized in profit or loss when the liabilities are de¬ recognised as well as through the EIR amortization process.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.
+Gains and losses are recognized in profit or loss when the liabilities are de-recognised as well as through the EIR amortization process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and processing fees or sourcing costs that are an integral part of the EIR.
 The EIR amortization is included as finance costs in the statement of profit and loss.

 Trade and other payables:

-These amounts represent liabilities for goods or services provided to the Company which are unpaid at the end of the reporting period. trade and other payables falling due within a period of 12 months are presented at its carrying amounts as it approximates fair value due to the short maturity of these instruments.
+These amounts represent liabilities for goods or services provided to the Company which are unpaid at the end of the reporting period.
+Trade and other payables falling due within a period of 12 months are presented at its carrying amounts as it approximates fair value due to the short maturity of these instruments.
 Other payables falling due after 12 months from the end of the reporting period are measured and presented at amortised cost unless designated as fair value through profit and loss at the inception.

 Financial liabilities measured at fair value through profit or loss: